piero-ranalli/LFTools/README.md

   * input and output files (infile, outfile);
   * corrections for absorption (nhprob);
   * save the applied absorption corrections as a further column in outfile;
+  * use the file RUzmatrix-burlon.dat for the absorption corrections;
   * corrections for photoz uncertainties (photozpdf);
   * photoz files are in .../SPEC_files_cosmos;
   * photoz information starts at line 63 and goes on to line 713;